tapleader/tapleader-sdk-android/README.md

 }
 ```

-* Rr you can use dipendencies:
+* Or get Tapleader into your build:
 Add it in your root build.gradle at the end of repositories:
 ```gradle
 allprojects {